usds/SME-QA-Website/toolkit/phone-assessment-interviews/email-template-app-first-interview-sched.md

 {FOR MANUAL SCHEDULING}: To schedule your interview, reply to this email within two (2) business days with three (3) available blocks of time (from 8AM to 5PM `{TIME ZONE}`) you're available between `{DATE}` and `{DATE}` for a phone interview.
 If we don't receive your availability by `{DATE}`, we'll assume you are no longer interested and remove you from consideration.( We don't want this to happen, but we need to give you notice to ensure fairness).

 If you have extenuating circumstances that prevent you from being available within the specified time frames, contact {person's name} at {contact e-mail} by {DATE}.

-{IF THIS IS ONE OF TWO INTERVIEWS}: If you move forward from this interview, you will have one additional subject matter expert qualifications interview.
-{IF ONLY DOING ONE INTERVIEW}: If deemed qualified, you will likely be invited to an additional interview with a hiring manager (also called a selecting official).
-If multiple offices are hiring, you may be invited to multiple interviews.

 Thank you,